dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/README.md

 > respectivaly, median and mean and the black dotted line represent the
 > upper threshold to the outliers (3rd qu. + 1.5 IQR).

 As we can notice, 97.5% of issues are with FINISHED status.
-This is makes sense because this data set comprises 5 years of project management and it is obvious that the most issues are FINISHED.
+This makes sense because this data set comprises 5 years of project management and it is obvious that the most issues are FINISHED.

 ### Issue Priority Number